- Activating a new EBT card for P-EBT Customers Only?

 Customers may update their mailing address on record with DHS by contacting the Call Center at (202) 727-5355, 7:30 a.m. - 4:45 p.m., Monday - Friday.

 Customers should keep their EBT cards secure at all times to ensure it does not get damaged or lost.
-Replacement EBT card may be requested by calling 888-304-9167.
-In addition, SNAP and TANF customers may visit one of our EBT Card Distribution Centers, listed above, to request a replacement card in-person.
+A replacement EBT card may be requested by calling 888-304-9167.
+In addition, SNAP and TANF customers may visit one of our EBT Card Distribution Centers, listed above, to request a replacement card in person.

-- Supplemental Nutrition Assistance Program (SNAP) benefits can only be used to purchase food at grocery stores or other authorized retailers or online at Amazon.com.
-To use SNAP benefits on Amazon, visit www.amazon.com/snap-ebt, and follow the instructions on the screen.
+- SNAP benefits can only be used to purchase food at grocery stores or other authorized retailers.

 - View the "Secure Your SNAP Benefits: A Customer Integrity and Fraud Prevention Guide" to learn more about protecting your SNAP benefits.